-A relatively inexpensive way to brighten your smile, whitening teeth can be accomplished at home or at our office.
+A relatively inexpensive way to brighten your smile, whitening teeth can be accomplished at home or at our office with Opalescence.

-Veneers – Veneers are hard, thin shells of tooth-colored material.
-Designed to take the place of tooth enamel, porcelain and composite veneers can conceal a variety of dental imperfections.
+Veneers are hard, thin shells of tooth-colored material.
+Designed to take the place of tooth enamel, porcelain, and composite veneers can conceal a variety of dental imperfections.

 Technological advances have improved the appearance of tooth restoration materials substantially since the time when silver amalgams were the only choice.
-Tooth-colored composite filling materials, and cementable resins and porcelains, are barely noticeable
+Tooth-colored composite filling materials and cementable resins and porcelains are barely noticeable

 Teeth that are badly damaged or decayed can be covered with natural-looking porcelain crowns, which replace more natural tooth structure than veneers.
-Crowns are normally needed for teeth that have had root canals, or placed on dental implants to replace missing teeth.
+Crowns are normally needed for teeth that have had root canals or placed on dental implants to replace missing teeth.

-Bridges – Bridges are custom-made, natural-looking dental appliances that can replace a section of missing teeth.
-Bridgework can restore the natural contour of teeth as well as the proper bite relationship between upper and lower teeth.
+Bridges are custom-made, natural-looking dental appliances that can replace a section of missing teeth.
+Bridgework can restore the natural contour of teeth as well as the proper bite relationship between the upper and lower teeth.